nuridak/Resume/README.md

 ### Why is Markdown better than a word processor?
 - Andrew Etter says that Markdown is better than a word processor because of the reasons like:
-    1. Markdown is much more human-readable, while word processor much more challenging
+    - Markdown is much easier to read, write, and understand
-    2. Markdown is pretty straightforward to learn, while word processor requires a knowledge of a lot of tags
+    - Markdown is pretty straightforward to learn, while word processor requires a knowledge of a lot of tags
-    3. Markdown takes much less "text" space compared to a word processor
+    - Markdown takes much less "text" space compared to a word processor
+    - Markdown is compatible with many static site generators